earthcubeprojects-chords/chords/concepts.md

     <div id="monitor" class="tab-pane">
       <p>
-      Clicking on an instrument link takes you to a page where you can monitor data from that instrument.
+      Clicking on an instrument link (from the dashboard or instrument page takes you to a page where you can monitor data from that instrument.
 You can also modify the instrument configuration.
       </p>
       <ul>
-        <li>Select the variableto be plotted by pressing a link above the graph.</li>
+        <li>Select the variables to be plotted by selecting them below the graph.</li>
+        <li>The time span and range can be adjusted with a drop down and slider.</li>
         <li>The graph has live updates.
 When a new measurement is recieved, it is plotted.</li>
         <li>The most recent URL received from the instrument is displayed in the green alert box.</li>
-        <li>Configuration parameters appear in green boxes.You can edit them directly, to change the
+        <li>Configuration parameters appear in green boxes.
+You can edit them directly, to change the
         setup for this instrument.</li>
       </ul>
       <img class="img-responsive" src="images/monitor.png" alt="Dashboard">